30 Pieces of Random Trivia That Might Just Come in Handy

 Not only are these bits of random trivia fascinating, they also might come in handy from time to time.

 Learning random trivia facts is lots of fun, but at the end of the day, it’s just little bits of information that take up space in your brain, right?
 Not necessarily!
 Check out these fun facts that might just provide some useful information, impress those around you, or at the very least, boost your morale a little!
 And if you’re hungry for even more random trivia, check out these 100 interesting facts about just about everything.
+Plus, if you have Netflix, you can even answer tons of trivia questions with their interactive trivia game—Triviaverse.
+Or, if you consider yourself a film buff, see how many of these movie trivia questions you can get right.

 Sarcasm boosts creativity

 You may not think of sarcasm as the most endearing habit or quality.
 If you tend to have a sarcastic sense of humor, you’ve probably been told to tone it down at least once.
 But according to this bit of random trivia, sarcastic people get the last laugh—studies have shown that sarcasm boosts your creativity.
 And as if that weren’t enough of a reason to embrace the snark, sarcasm can also boost the creativity of the recipients, too!
 Using it involves making connections between opposing ideas, and interpreting it also requires your brain to reason beyond the literal.
-Learn more about how sarcasm can make you (and your friends) smarter.

 The chance of a coin landing heads-up is not 50-50